20kWave/PlayBar/README.md

 # 20kWave Active Player Module

 This features an animated player synced proportionally with a time-stamped location in a song.
-Its clickable components include a play/pause toggle button, fastforward/rewind buttons, shuffle/repeat buttons, hover volume control, album thumbnails, and a like button.
+Its clickable components include a play/pause toggle button, fast forward/rewind buttons, shuffle/repeat buttons, hover volume control, album thumbnails, and a like button.

 ## Table of Contents